itamarst/crochet/README.rst

 * It is no longer possible to call ``EventualResult.wait()`` (or functions wrapped with ``wait_for``) at import time, since this can lead to deadlocks or prevent other threads from importing.
+Thanks to Tom Prince for the bug report.

 Bug fixes: